mikel072889/dogs-quiz-project2/README.md

 * https://techsini.com/multi-mockup/index.php was used to generate mock-ups for this readme file.
 * American Kennel Club was the source of the questions found in this quiz.
 * https://www.pinterest.co.uk was the source of the GIFs used in this project.
+* https: //a11y-guidelines.orange.com/en/articles/accessible-hiding was the source of the code to visually hide input label.